-If that seems like a lot of choices to make, don't worry!
-Just like you'll have teachers to help grow your academic function, you'll also have a 1-1 coach to help you develop executive function (your ability to manage choice productively).
-As you strengthen your executive function, you'll gradually earn more ownership over your schedule, moving across what we call the Ownership Continuum.

-Your coach will meet with you throughout the week to help you set goals and make concrete plans to achieve them.
-They'll also help you reflect on your actions and learn from your mistakes.
-When you start on the Ownership Continuum, your coach will personalize your schedule and academics to meet your unique needs and strengths.
-With time, you'll learn how to do that for yourself.
+Just like teachers help nurture academic function, students also have a 1-1 coach to help them develop executive function (the ability to manage choice productively).
+As students strengthen their executive function, you'll gradually earn more ownership over your schedule.
+Your coach will meet with your student throughout the week to help set goals and make concrete plans to achieve them.
+They'll also help students reflect on their actions and learn from mistakes.

-You, your coach, and your parents are a team.
-Your coach will write home every week, call home every cycle (~7 weeks), and visit you at home every quarter.
+At Kairos, students, coaches, and parents are a team.
+Coaches will write home every week, call home every cycle (~7 weeks), and visit homes every quarter.
 In fact, you'll meet them before the school year even starts at your first home visit!